 In Guadalajara, Fr.
-Daniel Heenan and Fr.
-Yuri Santos de Farias run the thriving parish of Our Lady of Pillar, which recently hosted the Fraternity’s first ordination in Guadalajara when Cardinal Burke went to ordain Deacon Javier Ruiz Velasco Aguilar on June 12th, 2020.
-Additionally, Casa Cristo Rey, the house of discernment for Spanish speakers, now has five Candidates.
+Daniel Heenan, Fr.
+Joel Pinto, and Fr.
+Javier Ruiz run the thriving parish of Our Lady of Pillar, which recently hosted the Fraternity’s first ordination in Guadalajara when Cardinal Burke went to ordain Deacon Javier Ruiz Velasco Aguilar on June 12th, 2020.
+Additionally, Casa Cristo Rey, the house of discernment for Spanish speakers, now has six Candidates.

 The St. Junipero Serra Institute, FSSP Guadalajara’s Spanish language immersion program for seminarians and priests from the US and Canada, continues to flourish.
 The SJS Institute provides an opportunity for diocesan and religious priests to learn the language in a program dedicated to priestly ministry while also maintaining their religious identity and continuing to offer Mass and pray the Divine Office in community.
 You can learn more about SJS here.